 Mistake #2: Skimping on Training

-At great restaurants, training is a process, not an event.
+At restaurant training is a process, not an event.
 Your staff is your most important resource.
 Recognize employees by training and re-training them monthly, daily — even hourly, customizing your approach to suit every greeter, server, bartender, busser, cook and dishwasher.
-Use a blended training strategy, implementing a variety of styles including online courses, pre-shift meetings, and on-the-job mentoring.
+Train on the entire guest experience that will increase sales and improve service, but don’t forget about compliance topics such as responsible alcohol sales training.
+Use a blended learning strategy, implementing a variety of styles including online courses, pre-shift meetings, and on-the-job mentoring.

 Mistake #3: Trying to Do Too Much